 Changes the method for determining the classification of an existing or newly created state or local position in the New Hampshire Retirement System (NHRS).

-Includes attendance stipends paid to teachers and school employees in the compensation that must be reported to the New Hampshire Retirement System.
+Includes attendance stipends and bonuses in the compensation that must be reported to the New Hampshire Retirement System.

 Allows some government retirees who decline the state health benefits to get a payment towards other health insurance.